sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 * TODO abbreviations

 ## Conformance
+As well as sections marked as non-normative, all authoring guidelines, diagrams, examples, and notes in this specification are non-normative.
+Everything else in this specification is normative.

 This specification defines requirements for the following components:
 - OpenID Connect 1.0 Relying Parties (also known as OpenID Clients)
 - OpenID Connect 1.0 Identity Providers (also known as OpenID Providers)